JaviQuilumba/MicroservicesTheaters/viewTheaters/README.md

-# Microservice for View Movies
+# Microservice for View Theaters

 <p>
 This microservice performs the action of bringing the information of the movie and bringing it to a movie platform.
 It has an interface where it calls this microservice through a defined URL.
 The microservice performs this action through an endpoint and connects to a cloud-hosted Postgres database.